 - Avoid long travels with public transport when the heat is at very high levels.

-- Make sure that they don’t stay under the sun after swimming in sea and they wear hats.
+- Make sure they are not exposed to the sun after swimming and they always wear a hat.

 CARE FOR ELDERLY PERSONS